HomeDev GuideAPI Reference

 };

-In the previous example, the request to retrieve feed items is invoked synchronously.
+The previous example invokes the request to retrieve feed items synchronously.
 An example of retrieving feed items asynchronously using the asynchronous overload with C#'s async and await keywords is described below.

 // ...